rackerlabs/support-how-to/content/cloud-sites/getting-started-with-cloud-sites-uploading-your-content.md

         port 21.
 Most FTP clients will have this port selected as default.

-5. Once you have logged into your FTP server a list of websites associated with your username and password will be displayed.
+5. After you have logged into your FTP server a list of websites associated with your username and password will be displayed.
 Choose the domain you wish to upload your website files into, open it and you will find three additional directories.